nslaunch/CloudPC/README.md

 Run the `tools.sh` script to install common tools and applications.

 ### 🔟 What are the minimum requirements for this setup?
-We recommend at least 2 cores and 4 GB of RAM for a smooth experience.
+We recommend at least 2 cores and 4-Cores for a smooth experience.

 ---